MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/use-a-script-to-add-users-to-a-hold-in-ediscovery.md

 ## <a name="before-you-add-users-to-a-hold"></a>Prima di aggiungere gli utenti a un'esenzione

-- È necessario essere membri del gruppo di ruoli eDiscovery Manager nel centro sicurezza & compliance e un amministratore globale di SharePoint Online per eseguire lo script nel passaggio 3.
+- Per eseguire lo script nel passaggio 3, è necessario essere membri del gruppo di ruoli eDiscovery Manager nel centro sicurezza & compliance e amministratore di SharePoint Online.
 Per ulteriori informazioni, vedere [assegnare le autorizzazioni di eDiscovery nel centro sicurezza & conformità di Office 365](assign-ediscovery-permissions.md).

 - È possibile aggiungere un numero massimo di cassette postali di 1.000 e 100 siti a un blocco associato a un caso di eDiscovery nel centro sicurezza & conformità.
 Presupponendo che tutti gli utenti che si desidera inserire in attesa dispongano di un sito di OneDrive for business, è possibile aggiungere un massimo di 100 utenti a un'esenzione utilizzando lo script in questo articolo.

 - Assicurarsi di salvare l'elenco di utenti creato nel passaggio 2 e lo script nel passaggio 3 alla stessa cartella.
 Questo renderà più facile eseguire lo script.

 - Lo script aggiunge l'elenco di utenti a un nuovo blocco associato a un caso esistente.
 Verificare che il caso in cui si desidera associare l'esenzione venga creato prima di eseguire lo script.

 - Lo script include la gestione degli errori minima.
 Il suo scopo principale è quello di posizionare rapidamente e facilmente la cassetta postale e il sito di OneDrive for business di ogni utente in attesa.

 - The sample scripts provided in this topic aren't supported under any Microsoft standard support program or service.
 The sample scripts are provided AS IS without warranty of any kind.
 Microsoft further disclaims all implied warranties including, without limitation, any implied warranties of merchantability or of fitness for a particular purpose.
 The entire risk arising out of the use or performance of the sample scripts and documentation remains with you.
 In no event shall Microsoft, its authors, or anyone else involved in the creation, production, or delivery of the scripts be liable for any damages whatsoever (including, without limitation, damages for loss of business profits, business interruption, loss of business information, or other pecuniary loss) arising out of the use of or inability to use the sample scripts or documentation, even if Microsoft has been advised of the possibility of such damages.

 ## <a name="step-1-install-the-sharepoint-online-management-shell"></a>Passaggio 1: Installare SharePoint Online Management Shell